Otahuhu

 Waterway Terrain Expertise

-We understand how Otahuhu's isthmus position affects ground conditions, water tables, and drainage requirements.
-Our earthworks and drainage methods account for tidal influence, estuarine soils, and the interaction between groundwater and surface water that characterises this narrow coastal suburb.
+We understand how Otahuhu's isthmus position drives ground conditions, water tables, and drainage requirements.
+Our earthworks and drainage methods are built around tidal influence, estuarine soils, and the groundwater-surface water interaction that's just part of the job here.
+We've dealt with these conditions enough times that they don't catch us out.

 Brownfield Redevelopment

-Our experience includes working on previously developed sites with variable fill, existing foundations, and modified ground profiles.
-We assess existing ground conditions, remove or stabilise unsuitable material, and prepare building platforms suitable for new construction.
+Previously developed sites with variable fill, existing foundations, and modified ground profiles.
+We assess what's down there, remove or stabilise what doesn't belong, and build platforms suitable for new construction.
+It's slower than greenfield work, but it's what Otahuhu's redevelopment pipeline requires.

 Urban Construction Capability

-Otahuhu's dense mix of residential, industrial, and transport infrastructure requires contractors who operate effectively in constrained environments.
-We manage site logistics, protect adjacent properties, and coordinate with transport and utility providers to deliver projects without unnecessary disruption.
+Otahuhu's dense mix of residential, industrial, and transport infrastructure means constrained sites and a lot of coordination.
+We manage the logistics, protect adjacent properties, and work with transport and utility providers to keep disruption down.
+Busy environments are what we're used to.

 Our Otahuhu Service Coverage

-We serve all of Otahuhu from the Mangere Inlet western boundary to the Tamaki River estuary in the east, including the town centre, industrial zones, residential streets, and areas around the Otahuhu transport hub.
-Our coverage extends to neighbouring Mangere, Papatoetoe, and Penrose.
+We cover all of Otahuhu from the Mangere Inlet western boundary to the Tamaki River estuary in the east, including the town centre, industrial zones, residential streets, and the transport hub precinct.
+Coverage extends to neighbouring Mangere, Papatoetoe, and Penrose.

 Our Projects